ritaleite03/FEUP-MEIC-SGI/tp1/README.md

 - The scene shows a living and dining room setup.

-- In the dining area, there’s a table with two chairs.
+- In the dining area, there's a table with two chairs.
 On the table we have a newspaper, a cake, a vase of flowers, and a small spiral spring.
 The living area has two sofas facing a coffee table, with a TV on a console nearby.

 - Three frames decorate the walls: two portraits on the left wall and a car painting on the back wall.
 Two circular rugs, each with a unique texture, were also added to both the dining and living areas.